dubzzz/fast-check/website/docs/configuration/global-settings.md

 ## Introduction

 By default, the [runners](/core-blocks/runners) take an [optional argument for extra settings](https://dubzzz.github.io/fast-check/api-reference/interfaces/Parameters.html).
-Some of these settings will be re-used over-and-over in the same file and across several files.
+Some of these settings can be re-used over-and-over in the same file and across several files.

 Example: